Day 2: Coromandel to Rotoroa

 This morning walk along the cliffs and down to Cathedral Cove (which you might recognise from the Chronicles of Narnia).
 With perfect beaches and massive rock arches and columns, it’s one of the most popular spots in the Coromandel.

 Alternatively, take an optional guided Cathedral Cove kayak trip and check out this stunning coastline from a different angle, accompanied by a local dolphin or two if you’re lucky!

-Later this afternoon we head towards Rotorua (or Rotovegas as it is locally known).
-En route, we’ll visit Matamata - best known for being the home of Hobbiton.
+Later this afternoon we head towards Rotorua; en route, we’ll visit Matamata – best known for being the home of Hobbiton.

 For Lord of the Rings fans, a visit to Hobbiton Movie Set is an absolute must-do.
 On a fully guided tour of the 12 acre Middle-earth set you will see Hobbit Holes, the Mill, and even enjoy a drink at the Green Dragon Inn!